Skizzygy/Setting-Up-osTicket/README.md

   - Click 'Uninstall a Program' <br/>
   <img src=https://github.com/user-attachments/assets/3ed28a2f-0b32-4a29-abe0-818724d0a398 />

-  - Click 'Turn Windows featires on or off' on the sidebar <br/>
+  - Click 'Turn Windows features on or off' on the sidebar <br/>
   <img src=https://github.com/user-attachments/assets/034bd85f-d0d3-4fab-9f0b-ea1ae623adf6 />

   -  Scroll until you see Internet Information Services.
 Then, click on the box and open the folder, open 'World Wide Web Services', then 'Application Development Features', and finally click on the box for 'CGI', then hit OK. <br/>